AstroBaro-19/doggoboi/README.md

-Branch of prof_project_completed
+Will be merged on master, project for the most part completed.

--> Implementation of GpsMonitoringConsumer
+-> Implementation of GpsMonitoringConsumer & gpsDistance calculation

 -> Notes: find a solution about joining the consumers ...